Uncovering the nature of transient and metastable non-equilibrium phases in 1$T$-TaS$_2$: EXPERIMENTAL DETAILS

 Single crystals of 1$T$-TaS$_2$ were purchased from HQ Graphene\cite{ch6_hqgraphene}.
 The trARPES experiments were performed at the CITIUS high-harmonic generation (HHG) light source\cite{ch6_citius}.
-The system is driven by a mode-locked Ti:Sapphire laser delivering 800 nm (1.55 eV) pulses, with a duration of 35 fs at a repetition rate of 5 kHz.
+The system is driven by a mode-locked Ti:Sapphire laser delivering 800-nm pulses, with a duration of 40 fs at a repetition rate of 5 kHz.
+The driving laser was split in two beams: the major part of the intensity was used to generate extreme-ultraviolet (EUV) probe pulses through HHG, with Ar as the generating medium, and the remaining part was used as the pump.
+The intensity of the pump pulses on the sample was controlled with a variable attenuator - in all experimental plots, the fluence refers to the (incident) peak energy density (in mJ/cm$^2$), determined from the expression $2E_{p}/(\pi w^2)$, where $E_p$ is the energy per pulse and $w$ is the beam waist at the sample position.
+A schematic of the experimental geometry showing the polarization of pulses is shown in Fig.~\ref{Figure1ab}(b).
 The photon energy of the probe was selected by a monochromator grating with off-plane geometry, which preserved the pulse duration\cite{ch6_poletto}.
-A probe energy of $\sim$ 20 eV (harmonic 13 of the fundamental laser) was used in the experiments due to the higher photoionization cross-section of the Ta 5$d$ bands and a high photon flux.
+During the experiments, the fundamental frequency of the laser ($h\nu=1.55$ eV) was used for optical excitation (pump pulse).
+A photon energy $h\nu\sim$ 20 eV (harmonic 13 of the fundamental laser) was selected for the probe pulse due to higher photoionization cross-section of the Ta 5$d$ bands and a high photon flux.
 To preserve the ultrafast response, the energy resolution of the source was limited to about 150 meV.
 This allowed us to achieve a temporal resolution of around 50 fs.
-A schematic of the experimental geometry showing the polarization of pulses is shown in Fig.~\ref{Figure1ab}(b).
-All the measurements were performed at an initial sample temperature $T=100$ K ($<T_C$) and a base pressure $<$ 1x10$^{-10}$ mbar. p-polarized pump and probe pulses [green arrows in Fig.~\ref{Figure1ab}(b)] were used for the obtained data, unless specified.
+The ultra-high vaccum setup at CITIUS is equipped with an R3000 hemispherical electron analyser from VG Scienta.
+A closed-cycle Helium cryostat was used to control the sample temperature and all the measurements were performed at an initial sample temperature $T$ = 100 K. Prior to ARPES measurements, clean sample surfaces were obtained via cleaving in the direction perpendicular to the atomic planes.
+The samples were cleaved under UHV pressure better than 6x10$^{-9}$ mbar and the measurements were performed at a base pressure $<$ 1x10$^{-10}$ mbar. p-polarized pump and probe pulses [green arrows in Fig.~\ref{Figure1ab}(b)] were used for the obtained data, unless specified.